Brooke0223/CS_Dashboard/README.md

 The primary objectives of this project are as follows:

-- **User-Focused Tool**: The dashboard of this project holds the promise of being utilized by healthcare providers, legislators, public health organizations, and those interested in comprehending trends in controlled substance prescribing.
+- **User-Focused Tool**: The dashboard of this project is designed to serve healthcare providers, legislators, public health organizations, and individuals interested in Opioid Stewardship, by providing insights into the nuances of controlled substance prescribing trends.

-- **Educational Integration**: The analytical database that underpins the project will be integrated into Oregon State University's CS-340 course, delivering practical experience in data science techniques and database concepts to students enrolled in OSU's Bachelor of Computer Science program.
+- **Educational Integration**: The analytical database that underpins the project will be integrated into Oregon State University's CS-340 course, offering hands-on experience in data science techniques and database concepts to students in OSU's Bachelor of Computer Science program.

 ## Features